reactjs/react.dev/content/docs/components-and-props.md

 }
 ```

-Next, we will extract a `UserInfo` component that renders an `Avatar` next to user's name:
+Next, we will extract a `UserInfo` component that renders an `Avatar` next to the user's name:

 ```js{3-8}
 function UserInfo(props) {